What do I need to do if I receive a notice of blight on my property?

 Will the Redevelopment Authority work with non-profit agencies?

-Yes the Redevelopment Authority's mission is to work with non-profit agencies to support our local community.
+The Redevelopment Authority's mission is to work with non-profit agencies to support our local community.

-How can I receive notifications of RFP's (Request For Proposals)?
+How can I receive notifications of RFP's (Request for Proposals)?

-The Redevelopment Authority does have a distribution list, please contact Megan Hart.
+The Redevelopment Authority does have a distribution list, please contact